 SQL injection attacks are not a new phenomenon, and security professionals are more than capable of protecting against them.
-However, according to Neira Jones, former head of payment security for Barclaycard, some 97 percent of data breaches worldwide still involve SQL injection at some point.
+However, according to Neira Jones, former head of payment security for Barclaycard, some 97 percent of data breaches worldwide still involve SQL injection at some point, which makes SQL injection just about the top database security issue.
 That begs a question: Why are SQL injection attacks still so effective?

 It’s not for lack of trying.
 Security professionals are well aware of the threats posed by SQL injection - flummoxed by the rapid evolution of the latest attacks.
 What’s more, most attacks leverage zero day vulnerabilities – so the attack vectors have not been seen before and do not exhibit telltale signs of an intrusion.
 This poses problems for most security professionals, especially those that rely on signature-based security technologies to detect and prevent attacks.

 Battling SQL injection must take a different approach, one that identifies what is normal access and what falls out of the norm - all without creating false positives for attacks and at the same time not missing an attack in progress.